 215 – 230: Black Mageweave Gloves

 - Convert 5 Runecloth into Bolt of Runecloth.

 260 – 275: Runecloth Belt

-Before you continue, you’ll need to visit Qia at Everlook in Winterspring in order to purchase Pattern: Runecloth Bag and Pattern: Runecloth Gloves.
+Before you continue, you’ll need to visit Qia at Everlook in Winterspring in order to purchase Pattern: Runecloth Bag but you can learn Pattern: Runecloth Gloves from trainers in the major cities.
 Though you may have to wait if someone else has purchased either recipe before you, the materials they save make it worthwhile.

 275 – 280: Runecloth Bag